Updated on 2024-09-25 GMT+08:00

 Send Notifications

 This parameter is optional.
 After enabled, select a SMN topic.
-If the status, latency metric, or data of the synchronization task is abnormal, DRS will send a notification.
+If the status, latency metric, or data of the migration task is abnormal, DRS will send you a notification.

 SMN Topic